 Software

-PSS®E will be used by ERCOT to build the GIC System Models (Model).
+ERCOT will use PSS®E to build the GIC System Models (Model).
 Models will not be created in any other format by ERCOT.
-The PSS®E version used will follow the version used by the Steady State Working Group with the exception of using PSS®E 34 for initial Model build.
+ERCOT will use the same version of PSS®E as used by the Steady State Working Group with the exception of using PSS®E 34 for initial GIC System Model build and GIC flow calculations.

 GIC System Model – General